Embalming chemicals

 Embalming chemicals are a variety of preservatives, sanitising and disinfectant agents, and additives used in modern embalming to temporarily prevent decomposition and restore a natural appearance for viewing a body after death in funeral homes.
-A mixture of these chemicals is known as embalming fluid and is used to preserve bodies of deceased persons for both funeral purposes and in medical research in anatomical laboratories.
+A mixture of these chemicals is known as embalming solution and is used to preserve bodies of deceased persons for both funeral purposes and in medical research in anatomical laboratories.
+Embalming fluid refers to the fluid purchased from companies containing preservative chemicals.
 The period for which a body is embalmed is dependent on time, expertise of the embalmer and factors regarding duration of stay and purpose.

 Typically, embalming fluid contains a mixture of formaldehyde, glutaraldehyde, methanol, and other solvents.
 The formaldehyde content generally ranges from 5-37% and the methanol content may range from 9-56%.

 In the United States alone, about 20 million liters (roughly 5.3 million gallons) of embalming fluid are used every year.

 Method of operation

-Emperor Pedro II of Brazil lying in repose in 1891.
-He was embalmed shortly after his death.
-During the process, six liters (1.585 gallons) of hydrochloride of zinc and aluminium were injected into his common carotid artery.
-In 1912, Brazilian educator and archivist Luís Gastão d'Escragnolle Dória went to the emperor's glass-topped coffin.
-At the occasion, he had noticed the well-preserved state of Pedro II's body.
+The body of Emperor Pedro II of Brazil (pictured on his bier in 1891) was embalmed by injecting 6 L of zinc and aluminum hydrochloride into the common carotid artery.
+In 1912, archivist Luís Gastão d'Escragnolle Dória documented the state of preservation of the remains after observing them through the crystal-paned lead inner shell of his triple coffin, noting that his features were still recognizable.
+(Note: Despite recognizing the body's overall preservation, d'Escragnolle Dória felt the embalming had altered the emperor's appearance over time, describing him as "small and weathered", with skin resembling "old wax" and a beard turned "aged ivory".)

 Embalming fluid acts to fix (denature) cellular proteins, meaning that they cannot act as a nutrient source for bacteria; embalming fluid also kills the bacteria themselves.
 Formaldehyde or glutaraldehyde fixes tissue or cells by irreversibly connecting a primary amine group in a protein molecule with a nearby nitrogen atom in a protein or DNA molecule through a -CH_{2}- linkage called a Schiff base.
 The end result also creates the simulation, via color changes, of the appearance of blood flowing under the skin.

 Modern embalming is not done with a single fixative.
 Instead, various chemicals are used to create a mixture, called an arterial solution, which is uniquely generated for the needs of each case.
 For example, a body needing to be repatriated overseas needs a higher index (percentage of diluted preservative chemical) than one simply for viewing (known in the United States and Canada as a funeral visitation) at a funeral home prior to burial for a cemetery, entombment for a mausoleum or cremation in a crematorium.